 - People with Barrett's esophagus should be treated to decrease reflux symptoms.
 This may improve or eliminate symptoms of heartburn, reduce inflammation, help prevent complications, and improve the accuracy of endoscopy results.

-- People without evidence of precancerous changes (ie, no dysplasia) or esophageal cancer should have endoscopy with biopsies.
-The first follow-up endoscopy should be done one year after Barrett's is diagnosed.
-Endoscopy may then be done every three to five years, unless there are other medical conditions that increase the small risks associated with endoscopy.
+- People without evidence of precancerous changes (ie, no dysplasia) or esophageal cancer should have endoscopy performed every three to five years to look for the development of precancerous changes, unless there are other medical conditions that increase the small risks usually associated with endoscopy.